oktytncy/OCI/remote_peering/remote_peering.md

     ```
     ![image4](print_screen/4.png)

-6. Add an Ingress Rule to the Default Security List for VCN-B-Spoke. with this rule, we are going to allow all traffic from VCN-A-Hub.
+6. Add an Ingress Rule to the Default Security List for VCN-B-Spoke.
+With this rule, we are going to allow all traffic from VCN-A-Hub.

     ```shell
     Source Type: CIDR